 Emily's experience at Allens includes advising:

-- Ford 'Powershift' class action– acting for Ford Australia in defence of a class action in the Federal Court of Australia seeking compensation in relation to allegedly defective transmissions in certain Ford vehicles.
+- Ford 'Powershift' class action – acting for Ford Australia in first instance and Court of Appeals proceedings in defence of a class action in the Federal Court of Australia seeking compensation in relation to allegedly defective transmissions in certain Ford vehicles.

 Before joining Allens, Emily was an associate in Disputes and Investigations at Slaughter and May, and then a member of the Environment and Climate Change team at Allen and Overy in London.